The Mechanics of Voting

 To read a description of how to use Dallas County's electronic voting machines, click here.

-For an interactive tutorial on using Dallas County's electronic voting machines, click here.
+To view a video on using Dallas County's electronic voting machines, click here.
+To try an interactive demonstration, click here.

 If you choose to vote on Election Day in Dallas County, you will pick up a paper ballot from the table where you sign in to vote.
 Take your paper ballot to one of the voting booths, then use the marker provided to fill in the "bubble" next to the name of each candidate you wish to vote for.
 When you have finished voting, take your ballot to the optical scanner (a large metal box with a slot on top) and slowly slide your ballot into the slot.